 Many people want to grow blueberry bushes in containers.
 Maybe you don’t want to worry with amending your soil.
 Or you don’t have a place to plant them.
 Or you don’t plan to live in your current home for years or decades.
 Here are some special considerations for growing blueberries in containers:

 Blueberries in containers will dry out much quicker than those in the ground.
 Make plans to provide consistent irrigation.
-I’ve personally found this moisture meter helpful in knowing when my container plants need water.
+I’ve personally found a moisture meter helpful in knowing when my container plants need water.
 (I’m notorious for over-watering a plant!)

 Over-Wintering Blueberry Bushes